tamirrosenberg/WiFi-Stepper-Motor-Controller-v2/README.md

 3. https://github.com/me-no-dev/ESPAsyncTCP
 4. https://github.com/me-no-dev/ESPAsyncWebServer

-Once you have all these files locally:
+Once you have all these files locally, go back to the Arduino IDE:
 1. Go to "Sketch" --> "Include Library" --> "Add .ZIP Library..."
 2. Add each of the files above, one by one
 3. I told you it's easy ;)